What to Eat in Spring: An Ayurvedic Pantry Reset for Kapha Season

 06 How This Helps You Feel Better

-A spring pantry makeover doesn’t just tidy your kitchen, it:
+A spring pantry reset doesn’t just tidy your kitchen — it:

-If your mind feels just as cluttered as your pantry, a little breathwork can go a long way.
+You might not have thought about this yet — but if your mind feels as cluttered as your pantry, breathwork can help.

 Final Thoughts